If an error occurs during the name historization, there are no information about it except in the log

 #5 Updated by Jonathan CLARKE over 1 year ago

 - Target version changed from 2.3.9 to 2.4.0~beta5

 - 2 set to 0

 This information should be put in the ops log.
 This won't be fixed in 2.3.

-#7 Updated by Nicolas CHARLES 9 months ago
+#7 Updated by Nicolas CHARLES over 1 year ago

 - Status changed from In progress to Pending technical review

 - % Done changed from 0 to 100